Social Service Worker Program(Accelerated) (C135)

 - Early Childhood Education

-Students must successfully complete a mandatory six-week bridging program that begins in May prior to entering into the fall semester.
+As a student in this program, you will be required to successfully complete a mandatory six-week bridging program that begins in May prior to entering the fall semester.
 This bridging program is not eligible for additional transfer credits.

 Additional fees will apply for the spring/summer semester.